tommi-oma/boot-products/README.md

 The H2 dependency is modified to be in the *test* scope.

+> The labs assume you have a Postgres server available.
+If not you can change the
+> connection, and update the connection strings in the application.yaml file.
+> Simplest is to use H2 also for development, in that case change the scope back to
+> *runtime* (and remove the Postgres dependency if so desired).

 In addition there is a dependency for SpringDoc to enable OpenAPI documentation.

 ```